Gokaroth/internal-support-dashboard/README.md

-# bunq Support Dashboard - Complete Full-Stack Application
+# Support Dashboard - Complete Full-Stack Application

 A production-ready internal support ticket dashboard built with industry-standard security, performance, and maintainability.
 This repository contains both the **frontend** (HTML/CSS/JavaScript) and **enterprise-grade Node.js backend** with full database persistence and Slack integration.